The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience: On the balance between HtM and AfS

+To illustrate how we can analyze the HtM holdings of a given bank within the setting of Proposition \ref{prop:optim}, we consider two case studies.
+First, we refer to the stylized example of a bank balance sheet composition introduced at the beginning of Section \ref{sec:caseofsvb}.
+Second, we use the case of SVB to show what level of HtM our model would imply to ensure SVB's resilience to funding shocks related to the run-off risk.
+As in Section~\ref{sec:caseofsvb}, herein we ignore any dead-weight losses from remarking HtM assets (i.e., $\alpha = 1$).

+In the first experiment, we determined the optimal level of HtM for the four scenarios considered in section 4.
+The first 3 scenarios are differentiated by the maximum acceptable leverage set at 4.5 (above the observed leverage in the example), 3.5 (below the observed level and with p=1.0 implying only tapping liquidity from AfS) and 2.5 (necessitating to mobilize the HtM to cover the funding withdrawal).
+In those 3 scenarios, the sensitivity of prices to transacted volumes of securities is set to $b=0.01$.
+The fourth scenario, also with acceptable leverage at 2.5 is characterized by an additionally stressed market condition captured by a more sensitive price impact function, i.e., with $b=0.015$.
+The results are shown in Figure \ref{fig:styl_opt_htm_range_lambdas}.

+Clearly, for the two cases of the baseline $\lambda_{max}=4.5$ and $\lambda_{max}=3.5$, the optimal HtM is above the status quo level of 10.
+In the 3.5 case, only some very severe shocks to the initial asset prices, i.e., for $p<0.8$, would mean that to cover the funding outflows the stylized bank would need to keep all securities as available for sale.
+The two more stressful cases, in which the depositors accept leverage at 2.5 and not higher, the bank is bound to fully designate securities as available for sale.

-We ran an experiment with an objective to see how sensitive the optimal level of HtM is to the target leverage ratio around the actual leverage ratios of the banks prior to the March 2023 events.
+We ran the second experiment based on the case study of SVB with an objective to see how sensitive the optimal level of HtM is to the target leverage ratio around the actual leverage ratios of SVB prior to the March 2023 events.
 In this way, we can see how much the depositors' tolerance to banks' leverage would need to change, so that the reported holdings of the banks would no longer be commensurate with the overall balance sheet structure or consistent only with some very large price shocks ($p$) assumed in the Proposition \ref{prop:optim}.